-This Italian joint is known for their “Take-Home Dinners”, delectable appetizers, and most importantly their heavenly cannolis.
-Also try Little Lola’s in South Natick, a take-out spot that has outdoor seating in the warm weather months.
+This Italian joint is known for their take-home dinner options, delectable appetizers, and most importantly their heavenly cannolis.

 Looking for more of a relaxed bar atmosphere?
 The Morse Tavern is the place to be on a Tuesday at 8pm for their trivia night, or on a Sunday to watch the game.
 On top of their tasty American style menu, this restaurant also frequently brings in local bands for your entertainment.

 The Muffin House is a small place with a big menu.
 The astonishing variety of drinks includes over 15 coffee flavors available, and all flavors are roasted in the bean so that each drink comes to the customer with a rich flavor profile.
 They’ve got four varieties of frozen coffee (mint chip, extreme toffee coffee, coconut cream, and chocolate decadence); nitro coffee; lattes; cappuccinos; espresso shots; teas; cider; hot chocolate; strawberry banana, wildberry, or tropical smoothies; and more.

 But they’re not called the Muffin House for nothing.
 On any given day about a dozen varieties of freshly baked muffins are in rotation from their roster of almost 20 recipes.
 We went with pina colada muffin, as moist and tropical as a beach day on an island paradise.
 The vanilla raspberry offered a subtler taste, also good.
 Both muffins had a nice crumb to them, and a muffin top that gave a slight crunch at the edges.
 We washed the muffins down with a flavorful mango smoothie and were good for the morning.–September 2022 visit.